szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - If Save vs. Poison fails, target is poisoned, taking a -2 penalty to THAC0, Saving Throws, and Armor Class for 1 turn.
 They take 2 poison damage once per round, too.
 The poison cannot stack of be applied again during this time.
   - While poisoned by the mace, the mace's direct poison damage doubles: 2d6 instead of 1d6

+I would recommend the Viconia Friendship mod so this mace is available even if you aren't romancing her.

 </details>

 ---